Photo via Library of Congress

-We came across this postcard on Ebay recently and despite our knowledge of vintage New York, we were surprised.
+We came across a postcard on Ebay recently and despite our knowledge of vintage New York, we were surprised.
 Why would a battleship be in Union Square?
 And, perhaps more importantly, how did it get there?

 The postcard supposedly dates back to 1922.
 It turns out that this ship, dubbed the “USS Recruit,” was actually a wooden mockup of a battleship, used during World War I to recruit soldiers in Manhattan.
 From 1917 until the end of the war, the Recruit sat in Union Square, one of the city’s busiest areas at the time, and was apparently responsible for encouraging approximately 25,000 New Yorkers to enlist.